Dimers on Riemann surfaces and compactified free field

 Assume that there is a $k>0$ and a subsequence of $n$'s such that $\osc_{A(v_0, 2^{l-1}\delta_n, 2^l\delta_n)} H_n$ are bounded simultaneously when $n$ runs along this subsequence and $l = k+1,\dots, \log_2N_n$.
 Note that $H_{B(v_0, 2^k\delta_n)}^{\Tt_n} = H_n - G_n$ where $G_n$ is the harmonic extension of $H_n$ inside $B(v_0, 2^k\delta_n)$.
 It follows from our assumption that $\osc_{B(v_0, 2^k\delta_n)} G_n$ is bounded along the subsequence, hence

-On the other hand, one can easily show that $H_{B(v_0, 2^k\delta_n)}^{\Tt_n}$ is bounded uniformly in $n$ by estimating the nominator and the denominator in~\eqref{eq:def_of_H}.
+On the other hand, one can easily show that $H_{B(v_0, 2^k\delta_n)}^{\Tt_n}$ is bounded uniformly in $n$ by estimating the numerator and the denumerator in~\eqref{eq:def_of_H}.
 Recall that $H$ is scale invariant, hence we can assume that $\delta_n = 1$ for all $n$ so that the disc $B(v_0, 2^k)$ is fixed and only graphs vary.
-Then notice that the expected time the random walk $X_t^{v_0}$ has spent in $B(v_0, 2^k)$ before exiting it is bounded by some constant depending on $k$ only (cf. Remark~\ref{rem:variation_of_Xt}), thus the nominator in~\eqref{eq:def_of_H} is bounded.
-Assumption~\ref{item:full-plane_unif_black_face} from the set of weak uniformity assumptions implies that the denominator in~\eqref{eq:def_of_H} is bounded from below by a constant depending on $\lambda$ only.
+Then notice that the expected time the random walk $X_t^{v_0}$ has spent in $B(v_0, 2^k)$ before exiting it is bounded by some constant depending on $k$ only (cf. Remark~\ref{rem:variation_of_Xt}), thus the numerator in~\eqref{eq:def_of_H} is bounded.
+Assumption~\ref{item:full-plane_unif_black_face} from the set of weak uniformity assumptions implies that the denumerator in~\eqref{eq:def_of_H} is bounded from below by a constant depending on $\lambda$ only.
 It follows that $H_{B(v_0, 2^k\delta_n)}^{\Tt_n}$ is bounded uniformly in $n$ and we get a contradiction.

 \emph{Step 2.} Construct a sequence of auxiliary functions $\tilde{H}_n$.
 Let us fix a sequence $k_n\to \infty$ such that~\eqref{eq:osc_of_Green_function1} holds.
 After a proper rescaling and translation we can assume that $2^{k_n}\delta_n = 1$ for each $n$ and both $\Tt_n(w_0^n)$ and $v_0^n$ are in $\cst\cdot \delta_n$-neighborhood of zero where $\cst>0$ is a constant depending on $\lambda$ only.
 Let $m_n = \min_{v\in B(v_0^n, 1)}H_n(v)$ and $C_n = \osc_{A(v_0^n, 2^{-1}, 1)} H_n$.
 Consider the new function